Joseph Bruno: Post-retirement activities

 Almost one year after stepping down from being Senate Majority Leader, Bruno announced that he supported same-sex marriage—a position that in the past he had never taken publicly.
 In 2009, Bruno was asked by Governor David Paterson to speak out for same-sex marriage in Albany.
 Bruno also admitted in 2009 that he personally favored same-sex marriage but never brought it to the floor of the State Senate because the majority of his conference was against it, stating "[this] is America, and we have inalienable rights...
 Life is short, and we should all be afforded the same opportunities and rights to enjoy it."
 Same-sex marriage legislation was passed in New York in 2011.

 In October 2015, Bruno announced that he was contributing $1.4 million in unspent campaign funds to the New York State Senate Republican Campaign Committee, and donating $100,000 to a scholarship fund.
 At the same time, he announced that he was closing his legal defense fund and donating the $70,000 balance to several nonprofit organizations.

 Bruno's autobiography, Keep Swinging: A Memoir of Politics and Justice, was published by Post Hill Press in November 2016.
 In the memoir, Bruno reportedly made "a spirited defense" of Albany's "system of transactional politics and backroom dealing that he says generally worked".

 Personal life

 Bruno and his wife, Barbara, had four children: Joseph, Susan, Kenneth, and Catherine.
 Barbara Bruno died in 2008 after suffering from Alzheimer's disease.
 As of 2014, Bruno's partner was Kay Stafford, President and CEO of CMA Consulting Services and widow of the late Republican State Senator Ron Stafford.
 Bruno lived in Brunswick in Rensselaer County, New York.

 In September 2013, Bruno had successful surgery to remove a cancerous tumor from his kidney.

+In late July 2006, Bruno's 20-year-old granddaughter Rachel Bruno disappeared and her family alerted the authorities.
+In early August, Rachel was recovered by police in Times Square when they traced her cellphone calls.
+30-year-old John Savage, who Rachel had met on the internet, was arrested by police at the same spot.

-On October 6, 2020, Bruno died at his home in Brunswick, New York after a lengthy battle with prostate cancer.
+On October 6, 2020, Bruno died at his home in Brunswick, New York after a lengthy battle with cancer.
 He was 91.